From Sonic Retro

 |Created by: Takashi Iizuka (concept), Nobuhiko Honda (design)|

-The last of Dr. Eggman's discontinued E-100 Series, Omega was consigned to storage by the Doctor for the express purpose of preventing Shadow the Hedgehog's release from captivity.
+The last of Dr. Eggman's E-100 Series, Omega was consigned to storage by the Doctor for the express purpose of preventing Shadow the Hedgehog's release from captivity.
 However, Omega harbours a deep resentment towards his creator for sealing him inside an obscure facility, and has not only completely rejected his initial mission, but seeks to take revenge in the way one might expect for a combat droid: destroying all Eggman's robots and the Eggman himself.

 Personality and traits